-One of the most common tasks in molecular biology is cleaning up DNA from aqueous solutions to remove buffer salts, enzymes or other substances that could affect downstream applications.
-Examples include cleaning up PCR reactions, digests or other enzymatic treatments and cleaning up genomic or plasmid DNA contaminated with cellular proteins/debris.
+One of the most common tasks in molecular biology is DNA clean-up.
+We clean up DNA from aqueous solutions to remove buffer salts, enzymes, or other substances that could affect downstream applications.
+Examples include PCR reaction clean-up, restriction digests clean-up, and cleaning up genomic or plasmid DNA contaminated with cellular proteins/debris.

-Advantages: A cheap and effective way to remove proteins from DNA solutions
+Advantages: A cheap and effective way to remove proteins from DNA solutions.

 2. Ethanol Precipitation

-Advantages: A cheap and effective way to de-salt and concentrate DNA.
+Advantages: A cheap and effective way to desalt and concentrate DNA.

-3. Silica column-based kits
+3. Silica Column-Based Kits

 5. Magnetic Beads

 This approach uses magnetic beads that conditionally bind DNA in a pH-dependent manner, allowing you to separate the DNA from the rest of the sample by simply controlling pH.
 There are a few magnetic bead kits on the market.
 The magnetic beads are positively charged and bind DNA at low pH, but at high pH they become negatively charged, thus releasing the DNA.